LumKitty/VNyan-JSTV/README.md

 ## VNyan -> Joystick.tv integration

 Early alpha software... good luck
-(Also I'm on holiday from 21st May - 2 June.
-You're welcome to send me bug reports, but please understand that I may not respond quickly)

 This plugin is completely free and open source.
 I will never ask you for money, but if it's useful consider dropping me a follow or a raid some time :3

 ### Setup - JSTV website: